bucsspring2024/final-project-mj/README.md

 ## Project Description

 Create your own vision board in Pygame!
+Use Google's Gemini or take inspiration from the Internet to add text and images to your ideal vision board.

 ***